bitcoin-unlimited/BUwiki/identity__protocol.md

 ## Operation

 This system is implemented in an crypto-identity app or sub-function of a Bitcoin Cash wallet, most commonly located on a phone or tablet (mobile device).
-The login function of the system works in 2 modes: using a passwordless login scheme, and as a traditional password manager.
+The login function of the system works in 2 modes: using a passwordless public/private key login scheme, and as a traditional password manager.

+In traditional password manager mode, a browser plugin is used to communicate between the browser and phone, and is not the main focus of this document.

 The passwordless login requires that a web site be compatible with this protocol.
 In its basic operation, the web site is configured during sign up with a Bitcoin Cash address.
 The web site provides the user's crypto-identity app with a challenge string consisting of a sequence of random words.
 This challenge string is transmitted to the user's app visually via a QR code or via a browser plug-in that has previously been securely introduced to the crypto-identity app.
 After an optional password entry unlocks the crypto-identity app, the app signs a message consisting of the website's domain, the operation being performed (login), and the challenge string.
 This is communicated directly from the crypto-identity app to the web site via a HTTP get or put request to effect a log in.